Sync markdown files from GitHub

 Markdown files shown the styleguide in viewer mode

-Update markdown file
+Update markdown files

-From … menu
+From the styleguide menu

 FAQs